Marilyn’s Letter

 As Marilyn outlined the form that the Foundation was to take, she summarized her vision in this letter sent to all members.
 We share this with you to help convey the guiding principles behind the Foundation, and the deep philanthropic mission behind everything we do.

-To the members of the Marilyn S. Broad Foundation:
+To The Members of the Marilyn S. Broad Foundation:

 As I sit, trying to devise an estate plan, I am forced to ponder my life and the legacy I wish to leave.
 I could simply gift large amounts of money to carefully selected charities of my choice.
 Sure it would be simple and quick, but it would not accomplish my true objectives.